 Meat Packaging Applications

 The packaging of meat requires maximum shelf life, sanitary design and the best possible productivity and efficiency for your operation.
 We have options for meat of any kind: fresh, cold or frozen.
 Hamburgers.
 Cured, smoked or salted meat.
 Quartered, minced or sliced.
 They can be packaged on thermoformers, tray sealers, flow wrappers, vertical baggers, or stretch machines.
-Add our wide variety of automation options to create any packaging setup, up to a full product-to-pallet integrated line.
+Add our wide variety of automation options to create any packaging setup, up to a fully integrated line.
 Meat packaging covers an incredible gamut of options and solutions, and we can help with them all.
 Any product.
 Any cut.
 Any style.

 Contact Our Sales Team